 Read the Word

-Most people who want lose some weight ask for advice on how they should accomplish it, but the last thing they want to hear is ‘do some exercise.’
+You know some people ask for advice on how they should lose weight, but the last thing they want to hear is ‘try and work out.’
 That is true but strange.
-Because exercising will make you lose weight.
+Because exercising will help you lose weight.
 Similarly, most people who want to increase their faith are not too thrilled about the Bible, yes true but strange because reading the Bible will increase your faith.
 The challenge for many is getting the motivation to read.
 If you are honest, you will admit that sometimes you just do not feel like delving into “And Mizraim begat Ludim, and Anamim, and Lehabim, and Naphtuhim.”
 That is a Bible verse by the way.
 However, what if I reminded you that the Word does have a solution for every challenge you may face—including increasing your faith.
 Then maybe you would have more interest.

 I will ask you, how determined are you to have stronger faith?
 If you are resolute then you will be willing to do whatever it takes.
 First you will need to set some time aside and find Scriptures on faith, here are some.
 Next, read the verses in their context.
 Lastly, ponder them and apply what you have read to your own life.

 Let us take an example.
 Consider this verse, “Now faith is the substance of things hoped for, the evidence of things not seen” Hebrews 11:1.
 You wouldn’t stop here, you would continue to read the passage to get the context.
 Then you get back to the verse an examine it.
 What stands out for me is that faith is “the evidence of things not seen”.
 It means the only assurance you need is the faith itself.
 It also means it has nothing to do with what we see with our eyes.
 You can apply what you’ve read by believing even when everything you see is contrary to what you are expecting.